Do it yourself

 - Utility interconnection process references — PG&E, Duke Energy, FPL, Xcel Energy published interconnection portals

-- Cross-trade tool coverage figures (3 of 7 tools serving 15-17 of 17 trades) from The Agentic Index tools.json feed
+- Cross-trade tool coverage figures (3 of 7 tools serving 15-17 of 17 trades) from The Agentic AI Index tools.json feed

-Last reviewed: 2026-05-28.
-The Agentic Index does not provide legal, compliance, or business advice.
+Last reviewed: 2026-06-23.
+The Agentic AI Index does not provide legal, compliance, or business advice.
 Verify all claims, pricing, and vendor terms directly with each vendor.